 It is about looking at the bigger picture in the long run and scaling your time and efforts to something more productive.
-The recommended plan of action involves that you list down all the activities, segregate and focus on the ones that only you can do, and delegate or automate the others.
+The recommended action plan involves listing all the activities, segregating and focusing on the ones you can do, and delegating or automating the others.

 2. Bid Goodbye to Digital Clutter

-Have you ever tried searching for important mail but got lost amidst the huge volume?
-If yes, it’s time you organize a little and clear up the digital clutter.
-Of course, individual instances of looking for 2-3 minutes don’t matter that much, but collectively they do!
+Have you ever tried searching for important mail but needed help amidst the extensive volume?
+If yes, it’s time you organize and clean up the digital clutter.
+Of course, individual instances of looking for 2-3 minutes don’t matter much, but collectively they do!

-A few common areas to minimize the digital clutter are as follows-
+A few common areas to minimize digital clutter are as follows-

-Start with giving relevant names to the folders still named “New Folder”.
+Start with giving relevant names to the folders still named “New Folder.”
 Also, delete the folders with nothing saved in them.
-The underlying aim is to create a good folder structure where a particular type of document is designated to a particular folder.
+The underlying aim is to create a good folder structure where a particular type of document is designated to a specific folder.

-One might think of deleting the unwanted newsletters but a better and long-term solution is to unsubscribe to newsletters that are no longer important to you.
-But when it comes to sending newsletter emails to your audience, you have to make sure that you’re not spamming them and that nobody is misusing your email domain.
-Perform a quick DMARC lookup to ensure your email domain or similar domains are not used for fraudulent activity or spam.
+One might think of deleting unwanted newsletters, but a better and long-term solution is to unsubscribe to newsletters that are no longer important to you.
+But when sending newsletter emails to your audience, you have to ensure that you’re not spamming them and that nobody is misusing your email domain.
+Perform a quick DMARC lookup to safeguard your email domain or similar domains that are not used for fraudulent activity or spam.